Landlord and Tenants in Mississauga

 These landlords come from a wide range of the market that include local investors, out of City/ Out of Province investors, non-resident Canadian/International Investors.

 As far as their profile goes, they are a mixed bag.
-I deal with professionals (medical, engineering, software professionals etc.), single men and women, working couples, and a few senior citizens.
+We deal with professionals (banking and finance, medical, engineering, software professionals etc.), single men and women, working couples, and a few senior citizens.

 Many younger investors who are single, buy investment properties to live in but later decide to rent them out.
 They continue to stay with their parents (how smart!), until they settle down, that is until they start living alone/get married etc.